Djeisen642/SomePortfolioSite/README.md

 # SomePortfolioSite

-I've forgetten all the installation details...
+I've forgotten all the installation details...

 However.